 9. An Outfit That Makes You Feel Great

 You don’t need a reason to dress up those yoga pants!
 Nor do you need a reason to wear real pants!
-You can, and should, dress for yourself.
-That might mean adding an easy accessory to spice up your athleisure wear, investing in a colorful pair of rain boots for a gray day, or getting yourself a diaper bag that’s more about you than it is about the diapers.
+You can (and should) dress for yourself.
+That might mean adding an easy accessory to spice up your athleisure wear, investing in a colorful pair of cute sneakers for a gray day, or getting yourself a diaper bag that’s more about you than the diapers.

 10. The Word “No.”

-One of the greatest things we can ever do for ourselves is to learn how to say no to what’s not working or not best for us at the moment.
-This is a self-care necessity for everyone.
-Learn how to turn down invitations nicely: thank you so much for thinking of me, but I’m going to lay low tonight.
-Say no to the relationships that aren’t supportive and a source of joy.
+One of the best things we can ever do for ourselves is learn how to say no to what’s not working or what’s not best for us.
+This is a self-care necessity for everyone, but especially for moms.
+Learn how to turn down invitations nicely and say, “Thank you so much for thinking of me, but I’m going to lay low tonight.”
+Say no to relationships that aren’t supportive or a source of joy.
 This is something that takes practice.
-Not everyone is very good at saying no, which applies to mothers.
 But once you master the art of kindly saying no, it’s a gift that keeps giving back.